All children get help with their learning. Schools and nurseries have resources to meet a diverse range of needs without any additional support.

 Children with additional needs will have a range of support and strategies to best meet their own individual needs.
 Some may receive additional input from support staff, support for learning teachers or staff from outreach services.
 A small number of children and young people will attend a specialist provision or special school.

-Enquire are a Scottish advice service providing help, information and resources about additional support for learning legislation.
+Enquire is a Scottish advice service providing help, information and resources about additional support for learning legislation.
 All advice given is independent and impartial.

 Contact the Enquire Helpline on 0345 123 2303.